lorenzodee/jBlubble/jblubble-jdbc/README.md

 - date created (timestamp)

 A sample <abbr title="Data Definition Language">DDL</abbr> file to create the `lobs` table is available at [src/main/resources/jblubble/jdbc](src/main/resources/jblubble/jdbc).
 The DDL is only tested for HSQL in-memory database.
 Ports of the DDL to other databases are welcome.

+With version 1.1, an implementation that uses the Spring Framework's `JdbcTemplate` is available.
+This has the added advantage of inherently being able to participate in Spring-managed transactions.
+Dependencies to the Spring Framework artifacts are declared as *optional* in the Maven POM.